Extended Schur functions and bases related by involutions: Involutions on and NSym

-The right-most diagram is not a skew-II flipped shin tableau because $\alpha_3 > \beta_2 $ but $\beta_1> \beta_2$.
+The right-most diagram is not a skew-II reverse shin tableau because $\alpha_3 > \beta_2 $ but $\beta_1> \beta_2$.
 In other words, there is a skewed-out box directly above the normal box containing the $3$, which violates our conditions. \end{ex}

-We can extend the bijection $flip$ to be where, given a skew standard shin-tableau $T$, the \otherskew\ standard flipped shin-tableau $flip(T)$ is obtained by flipping $T$ horizontally (reversing the order of the rows) and replacing each entry $i$ with $|T|+1-i$.
+We can extend the bijection $flip$ to be where, given a skew standard shin-tableau $T$, the \otherskew\ standard reverse shin-tableau $flip(T)$ is obtained by flipping $T$ horizontally (reversing the order of the rows) and replacing each entry $i$ with $|T|+1-i$.
 Again, by definition of the map, the descent composition of $T$ is the reverse of the descent composition of $flip(T)$.
 This is because there is a descent at $|T|+1-i$ in $flip(T)$ whenever there is a descent $i$ in $T$.
-This allows us to connect the skew extended Schur functions with the skew-II flipped extended Schur functions.
+This allows us to connect the skew extended Schur functions with the skew-II reverse extended Schur functions.